Codecademy/docs/content/general/concepts/vim/vim.md

 ## Launching Vim

-Vim can be launch directly from the terminal by running the `vim` command.
+Vim can be launched directly from the terminal by running the `vim` command.
 The start screen will look like this:

 ![Vim terminal screenshot](https://raw.githubusercontent.com/Codecademy/docs/main/media/vim-terminal.png)